-The State Pension was modelled as being set at either the current level, or the PLSA Minimum RLS level (see Table 2.1) and uprated in line with the triple lock.
+The State Pension was modelled as being set at either the current level, and uprated in line with the triple lock.
 The triple lock uprates the State Pension by the higher of earnings, the rise in the consumer price index, or 2.5%.
 There are currently no stated plans to end the triple lock policy.
-The government has committed to retaining it until at least the end of the current parliament in 2024.